How This Mental Health Information Is Written and Reviewed

 What This Site Is For

-The site is an educational public mental-health resource and a route to psychotherapy and counselling services.
-It is meant to help readers understand common mental-health topics, think through next steps, prepare better questions for professionals, and find relevant support routes.
+This site is both an educational public mental-health resource and a route to psychotherapy and counselling services.
+It can help readers understand common mental-health topics, think through possible next steps, prepare better questions for professionals, and find relevant support routes.

 The information here is not a substitute for diagnosis, psychotherapy, counselling, emergency care, medical care, medication advice, legal advice, or personalised treatment advice.
 The fuller site boundary is set out in the Disclaimer.